huaweicloud-latam/knowledge-base/docs/management-and-governance/ces/resources-monitoring.md

 Choose the type of chart to create and click **OK**.

-{% include image.html post=page.path file="image16.png)
+{% include image.html post=page.path file="image16.png" %}

-Certain settings can be made when adding a chart to a dashboard, such as whether the same chart will have multiple metrics or only one metric, the period in which the data was collected, the type of data to be displayed (raw data, maximum, minimum, average or sum" %} and the metrics to be displayed.
+Certain settings can be made when adding a chart to a dashboard, such as whether the same chart will have multiple metrics or only one metric, the period in which the data was collected, the type of data to be displayed (raw data, maximum, minimum, average or sum) and the metrics to be displayed.

 Under **Metric Display**, select **One graph for a single metric** to add a single metric to the graph, or select **One graph for multiple metrics** to add multiple metrics to the graph.